xu-hao/QueryArrow/README.md

 https://docs.haskellstack.org

-If you install from Ubuntu repo, make sure you run
+If you install from system repo, make sure you run

     stack upgrade